Category Archives: Strength & Rehab

 The Value of Therapy Balls and How Best to Store Them

 I think balls of various sizes, textures, and shapes are a tell-tale sign that you have stepped into an OT room or department.
-They assist in meeting so many goals and certainly show how dynamic OT is and how creative we need to be with every treatment plan and session.
+Therapy balls are valuable in meeting so many goals and certainly show how dynamic OT is and how creative we need to be with every treatment plan and session.
 Let’s face it, balls are fun for most ages.
 They are colorful and versatile.
 Being round means that they are dynamic, resulting in the ability to grade therapy sessions by working on an unstable surface.

-Therapy balls are beneficial for improving:
+Therapy balls are valuable for improving:

 • motor control